eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-7-1.md

 Eclipse Tractus-X is an open source project hosted by the Eclipse Foundation licensed under the [Apache License 2.0](https://spdx.org/licenses/Apache-2.0).
 The legal obligations of the content must be observed in all forms of which the content is available.

 This page contains information about legal documentation requirements in your repositories.
-The reference is always the [Eclipse Foundation Project Handbook](https://www.eclipse.org/projects/handbook/#legaldoc).
+The source of truth is always the [Eclipse Foundation Project Handbook](https://www.eclipse.org/projects/handbook/#legaldoc).

 :::info

-The requirements described here must be met for each contribution.
+The requirements described here **must** be met for each contribution.

 :::

 ## Description

-The following files have to be added at root level of your Eclipse Tractus-X repository:
+The following files must be part of your repository root folder:

 - LICENSE
 - NOTICE.md